MellowNight/MellowNight.github.io/_posts/2023-01-13-BEInjector.md

 <br>

-&emsp;&emsp;SetWindowsHookEx loads the DLL into the process that owns the thread with the id dwThreadId, and then calls the hook routine pointed to by lpfn.
-The documentation doesn't mention that it automatically calls the entry point.
-The entry point will cause problems later down the line.
+&emsp;&emsp;SetWindowsHookEx loads the DLL into the process that owns the thread with the ID dwThreadId, and then calls the hook routine specified by lpfn.
+The documentation doesn't mention that it also automatically calls the entry point.
+The entry point will cause crashes later down the line.

 <br>